 <h2>My hobbies are:</h2>

-Definition lists are typically used to define a series of terms.
+Description lists (called definition lists in XHTML) are typically used to define a series of terms.
 Under-utilised in web design, they are appropriate whenever you are seeking to make terms very, very clear, such as a legal document or a handbook.
-You can see a use of a definition list when I define what XHTML stands for in an introductory article.
+You can see a use of a definition list when I define XHTML in an introductory article.

-<dl> starts the definition list itself.
-The defined term is enclosed inside a
+<dl> starts the list itself, with the defined term enclosed inside a

 <dt>.
-Finally, the definition itself (the definition declaration) is enclosed inside a
+Finally, the description itself is enclosed inside a

 <dd> tag.
 For example:

 <dd>A small flightless bird, native to New Zealand.</dd>

 The browser will present the description list appropriately: most browsers bold the term and indent the definition by default.

 Note that description lists can be used with a far greater flexibility than the encyclopedic purpose for which I've used it here.
 A list of products may be a description list; for example, to sell a book.
 In that cases, the title and a picture of the book are the definition term, while further details and an explanation of the book's purpose is the description.